palaa159/UL_help/README.md

 These constraints will all be lifted in the next phase of development.
 The Beta version of CITYSCAPE will be category-, feature-, and data-complete and scalable to other cities.

-The POC integrates — for the first time ever at Unilever — data from over a dozen disparate sources [link to full list at bottom of page] to establish a unified and multi-faceted view of our business in London.
+The POC integrates — for the first time ever at Unilever — data from over a dozen disparate [sources](#) to establish a unified and multi-faceted view of our business in London.

 The project is governed by a cross-functional Steering Committee spanning all of these business areas together with ETS.